-- 5.1 The SP submitted a separate appeal document which makes the following salient submissions: - 5.1.1 The SP was at no stage in the proceedings notified that formal complaints had been lodged against the IP and believed that the IP had already been suspended. - 5.1.2 All of its customers are required to sign a contract which specifically binds them to the Code and the SP's practise is not to commence business with such customer until it has become a member of WASPA. - 5.1.3 Previously the SP was aware of an adverse adjudication which the IP was appealing and that the IP had been suspended as a result of a breach in no way related to the provision of services by the SP.
-It had received notification from the WASPA Secretariat of the suspension and had suspended all services provided to the IP. - 5.1.4 The SP has a reputation for honesty and fair dealing and has been instrumental in WASPA structures. - 5.1.5 There is no basis in the Code for holding SPs liable for payment of fines on behalf of IPs.

-- 5.1.6 Complaints 7081, 6928 and 6719 all relate to the same offence and should have been consolidated - 5.1.7 The sanctions imposed were severe and disproportionate to the contraventions which the IP was found to have committed. - 5.2 The Panel is of the view that the SP's appeal should succeed and that the Adjudicator erred in imposing sanctions on the SP. - 5.3 Section 3.9. of the Code reads as follows:

-"3.9.1.
-Members must bind any information provider with whom they contract for the provision of services to ensure that none of the services contravene the Code of Conduct.

-3.9.2.
-The member may suspend or terminate the services of any information provider that provides a service in contravention of this Code of Conduct.

-3.9.3.
-The member must act in accordance with the WASPA complaints and appeal process and if appropriate, suspend or terminate the services of any information provider."

-5.4 The Adjudicator in the original complaint, after finding that the IP had breached the Code, argued as follows with regard to the responsibility of the SP:
+- The SP in this matter has submitted a comprehensive document setting out its own grounds of appeal in respect of this complaint and complaint 6759.
+Other than in respect of the multiplicity of sanctions imposed these grounds are distinct from those raised by the IP in that they do not relate to the underlying subscription service but rather to the nature of the involvement of the SP as a supplier of services to the IP and the extent of its responsibilities vis-à-vis the IP under section 3.9.1 of the Code. - 5.2 Section 3.9. of the relevant version Code reads as follows: - "3.9.1.
+Members must bind any information provider with whom they contract for the provision of services to ensure that none of the services contravene the Code of Conduct. - 3.9.2.
+The member may suspend or terminate the services of any information provider that provides a service in contravention of this Code of Conduct. - 3.9.3.
+The member must act in accordance with the WASPA complaints and appeal process and if appropriate, suspend or terminate the services of any information provider." - 5.3 The Adjudicator in the original complaint, after finding that the IP had breached the Code, argued as follows with regard to the responsibility of the SP: